data-pup/misc-notes/twiggy-issue-58/NOTES.md

 This seems convenient because the emitting code will not need to change very much, and most of the changes will occur upstream in the `paths` function.

+I also added some new test cases to demonstrate matching items that are exports, i.e. `export "foo"`.
+This includes a case using the default emission, as well as emitting the retaining paths in descending order.